akgupta2002D/web103_Project3_healthHacks/Readme.txt

 About this web app: **Tips for day to day health.**

-Time spent: **X** hours
+Time spent: **5** hours

 ## Required Features

 The following **required** functionality is completed:

 <!-- Make sure to check off completed functionality below -->
-- [ ] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
+- [x] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
 - [x] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
-  - [ ] **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
+  - [x] **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
-  - [ ]  **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
+  - [x]  **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
 Use the psql command 'SELECT * FROM tablename;' to display your table contents.**

 The following **optional** features are implemented: